 By directing customers toward appropriate self-service areas, the customer journey can also be eased by allowing customers to take control over less complex queries.
 For example, customers can quickly and easily check account balances, track shipments or make reservations without intervention from a live agent.
 This benefits customers by allowing them to quickly and easily resolve issues on their own.
 They are no longer required to wait in a queue to speak to a live agent and can complete tasks at any time, even when the main contact center is closed for the day or over weekends and holidays.
 Other customers using the center for complex queries can also benefit, as they will encounter decreased wait times with other customers contained and served within the IVR.
 Live agents will be freed up from handling relatively simple, repetitive tasks and able to handle more varied and complicated queries.

 One of most often repeated frustrations for customers using the telephony channel is having to repeat information.
 This happens most frequently when the customer is handed off from one internal IVR to another.
-Dynamic IVRs can either share authentications or share context directly or through integration solutions such as VHT’s Navigator, and react in real-time to reduce or eliminate the need for customers to re-authenticate or repeat their information.
+Dynamic IVRs can either share authentications or share context directly or through integration solutions and react in real-time to reduce or eliminate the need for customers to re-authenticate or repeat their information.
 Any information obtained can be carried through the entire call and ultimately presented to a live agent, along with account information and prior interaction details.